Sreya-Ravi/BinaryTrees/README.md

-# Trees
+# Binary Trees
-The child repo: Trees, consists of solutions to all the Tree-related problem-solving questions solved from various coding platforms.
+The child repo: BinaryTrees, consists of solutions to all the BinaryTree-related problem-solving questions solved from various coding platforms.
 It is one of the many child repos of the root repo: [masterDSA](https://github.com/Sreya-Ravi/masterDSA).

 <br/>